I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 If you run an ecommerce store, you don’t want to miss out on sales because people click away too quickly.
 Maybe your customer isn’t sure about the price.
 Offer a discount to bring him or her back around.

-Surveys and quizzes provide valuable insights into your audience’s wants, needs, and pain points.
+Surveys and quizzes provide valuable insights into what’s going on in your visitor’s head—what are their wants, needs, and pain points?
 Use your exit intent popups to direct visitors to your survey or quiz.
-To get more participants, include an incentive, as well.
+To get more participants, include an incentive as well.

-I talk a lot on this blog about how to leverage existing traffic to direct consumers to different platforms.
-If someone visits your website, you probably want them to follow you on social, too.
+We talk a lot on this blog about how to leverage existing website traffic to direct consumers to different platforms.
+If someone visits your website, you probably want them to follow you on social media, too.

 The more immersed a consumer gets in your brand, the more likely he or she becomes to buy from you.
-Plus, social likes can spread your brand message to hundreds of other audiences depending on how many people click.
+Plus, social media likes can spread your brand message to hundreds of other audiences, depending on how many people click.

 Use an exit intent popup to encourage Facebook likes.
 On Hello Bar, you can fill in which URL you want the visitor to like.